-This fun event introduces students to learn about Missouri's native owl species.
-We'll meet at the Dana Brown Overnight Center at Shaw Nature Reserve and watch a short presentation on owls, where we will learn about each species and their special adaptations.
-You will also meet local raptors from the neighboring World Bird Sanctuary and may witness a live flyover!
-Following the presentation, we'll take a walk outside, into the owl's natural habitat where we will demonstrate a few different calls.
+Partnered with the World Bird Sanctuary (WBS), this class introduces students to some of Missouri's native owl species.
+We'll start off with a short presentation on owls, where we will learn about each native species and their special adaptations.
+Upon availability, live animal ambassadors will also join the class from WBS!
+Following the presentation, we'll take a walk, into the owl's natural habitat where we will also demonstrate a few different calls.
 We will also listen for "Whooo" might call back!
 Capacity: 40 students; length of program: 120 minutes; fee: \$5 per student.
 This program pending availability of owls from the World Bird Sanctuary.

-Astronomy (DBOC)
+Astronomy (DBOC) Grades 3-12; Year-round

 There are few things more mysterious than gazing up into a limitless night sky filled with stars, planets, moons, nebulas, and more!
-Our astronomy class begins to unravel the mysteries surrounding our solar system, our galaxy, and the universe at large.
-On clear evenings, participants will be able to look through a telescope to get an up-close look at the many wondrous sites of our night sky.
-This class is weather permitting.

-Capacity: 40 students; length of program: 120

-minutes; fee: \$5 per student
+Our astronomy class is an introduction to celestial objects in our observable universe.
+On clear evenings, participants will get the chance to observe stars, planets, and our moon through telescopes.
+Capacity: 40 students; length of program: 120 minutes; fee: \$5 per student